asherk7/EthniVision/README.md

 # EthniVision
 EthniVision is a website created using React and Express that takes in an image of the user and returns their predicted ethnicity.
 It utilizes a machine learning model created using the FairFace dataset.
+Created using Docker, Tensorflow, pandas, Numpy, React, Express, and MongoDB.

 # Prerequisites
 This project was built and ran entirely using docker, so to use this project you will need to have docker installed on your machine.